Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 **Design decision: the dispatch layer shall copy all small buffers**.

-#### Symmetric cryptography inputs
+#### Symmetric cryptography inputs with small output

-Message inputs to hash, MAC, cipher (plaintext or ciphertext), AEAD (associated data, plaintext, ciphertext) and key derivation operations are at a low risk of [read-read inconsistency](#read-read-inconsistency) because they are unformatted data, and for all specified algorithms, it is natural to process the input one byte at a time.
+Message inputs to hash, MAC and key derivation operations are at a low risk of [read-read inconsistency](#read-read-inconsistency) because they are unformatted data, and for all specified algorithms, it is natural to process the input one byte at a time.

 **Design decision: require symmetric cryptography drivers to read their input without a risk of read-read inconsistency**.